fastify/fastify-dx/packages/fastify-dx-react/README.md

   // client, exactly once per HTTP request ctx.message = 'Universal hello' if (ctx.server) {
-    // Place same server data on the
+    // Place some server data on the
     // application's global state
     ctx.state = ctx.server.db
     // It is automatically hydrated on the client